1 June 2021 Expert Meetings

 Welcome from Iconic Houses

-In the meantime we're putting together the finishing touches to the programme for next year’s Iconic Houses Conference in Rotterdam, The Netherlands – which we’re thrilled to announce will include visits to circa 23 unique houses in The Netherlands, Belgium and France!
+In the meantime we're putting together the finishing touches to the programme for next year’s Iconic Houses Conference in Rotterdam, The Netherlands.
+The entire lineup of our house tours is filled with irreplaceable works of architecture, which we’re thrilled to announce will include visits to circa 23 unique houses in The Netherlands, Belgium and France!
 The Iconic Houses Foundation is proud to present its 6th International Conference from 1-4 June 2021 at Het Nieuwe Instituut in Rotterdam.
 The lectures on the two conference days (3 and 4 June) will be devoted to two themes: Thursday will focus on the "Pioneers of the Dutch Modern House" in the Netherlands and their impact on architectural history; Friday will have an international scope with presentations about "Saving Icons at Risk".

 Pioneers of the Dutch Modern House